bezabu/bb-penguin/README.md

     - Observe the code institute form dump to ensure each name and value is correct
   - Result:
     - All names and values are correct

+- Check the custom 404 page functions correctly
+  - Test:
+    - Open the website in a browser
+    - Enter an incorrect URL from the root directory
+    - Observe if the browser shows 404.html
+  - Result:
+    - The custom 404 page is shown

 ## Validator Testing